 The persons who made the first attempt in common life – at a former Benedictine house that would later become the motherhouse of the Heralds – were all members of the Carmelite Third Order, and so they wore a brown scapular over a full-length brown tunic.
 In memory of its Carmelite roots the Heralds continue to wear the brown scapular as part of their own habit.

 The sober and austere brown tunic is reserved for the clerical members, priests and deacons, of Heralds of the Gospel, while the consecrated laymen use a white tunic.
-Young people, who are beginning their vocational experience, use the an beige colored tunic and scapular.
-The consecrated women, on the other hand, use the brown scapular over a golden colored tunic.
+Young people, who are beginning their vocational experience, use the an beige coloured tunic and scapular.
+The consecrated women, on the other hand, use the brown scapular over a golden coloured tunic.

 The cowl used by the clergy and consecrated laity living in community is a sign and constant invitation to a life of contemplation through prayer and listening to the voice of God speaking in their interior.

 The cross use by the Heralds is inspired by the cross of Santiago de Compostela: the quintessential symbol of the pilgrim in search of the Father’s house.
 This cross has been slightly stylized to represent the flowers that blossom from the cross; that is, the pain and suffering symbolized by the cross and spikes, when borne with a Christian spirit of hope, blooms into joy and sweetness.
-The colors of the cross have also been changed.
+The colours of the cross have also been changed.
 While the original is entirely red, the cross is red and white, vertically divided by a golden band.
 White represents purity of mind and body, the image of the innocence of the Immaculate Lamb; red love and sacrifice, until the total holocaust of oneself, as the shedding of precious blood of Sacrificial Lamb; and gold the beauty and excellence of the state of holiness to which all the baptized are called by Christ the Saviour.
-The cross extends the full length of the scapular worn by the Heralds, from the the shoulder until the knees, indicating that those who want to follow Christ must learn to bear the cross in its entire length, as commanded by the Divine Master: “If someone one would come after me, let him deny himself, take up his cross and follow me” (Luke 9:23).
+The cross extends the full length of the scapular worn by the Heralds, from the the shoulder until the knees, indicating that those who want to follow Christ must learn to bear the cross in its entire length, as commanded by the Divine Master: “If anyone wishes to come after me, he must deny himself and take up his cross daily and follow me.”
+(Luke 9:23).

 Perhaps the part of the Herald’s dress that arouses the most curiosity are the boots.
-The men use black boots, while the women use burgundy colored boots.
+The men use black boots, while the women use burgundy coloured boots.
 The raison d’être is neither a need nor a special purpose.
-They are a symbol; they convey a message – indeed the entire habit does -they represent the missionary, who knows is not constrained by limits or by boundaries, by distances or by obstacles.
-In the rain, in the mud, on the road or crossing open fields, the Heralds are constantly called to respond to the challenge of Saint Paul when he wrote: “Woe to me if I do not preach the Gospel” (1 Corinthians 9:16).
+They are a symbol; they convey a message – indeed the entire habit does – they represent the missionary, who knows is not constrained by limits or by boundaries, by distances or by obstacles.
+In the rain, in the mud, on the road or crossing open fields, the Heralds are constantly called to respond to the challenge of Saint Paul when he wrote: “If I preach the gospel, this is no reason for me to boast, for an obligation has been imposed on me, and woe to me if I do not preach it!”
+(1 Corinthians 9:16)

 Therefore using the habit every Heralds finds an efficacious tool for the apostolate and, in the language of symbols, the expression of what they strive to be and do.
 However, the use of the habit is the prerogative of those who live in community, and so, in spite of their desire, the young people who participate in activities promoted by the Heralds can only start using it once they have begun to live in community, even if only on a trial basis, and it has been properly bestowed in a ceremony.